Debit and Cash Only

 Proceed to checkout

-A great deal of time, effort, and thought goes into the products on our NYC dispensary’s shelves.
+A great deal of time, effort, and thought goes into the product sourcing and selection on our NYC dispensary’s shelves.
 We want you to know the how and why behind product selection: what we look for, how we verify, and which factors we evaluate when making space for new arrivals.

 Dave Vautrin, an Operating Partner at The Travel Agency, pulls back the curtain in this guide.